dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 The parser is expecting a relational expression, that is, two expressions separated by a relational operator (one of `==`, `!=`, `>`, `>=`, `<`, `<=`, `!!`, `in`, `!in`).
 But the parser saw just a `!` , which could be the beginning of `!=`, `!!`, or `!in`, but is not continued as such.
-So perhaps there is extraneous white space or some else entirely is intended.
+So perhaps there is extraneous white space or something else entirely is intended.

 ## **Error: invalid relational operator (perhaps you intended \"!!\" with no intervening whitespace?)**